Tottenham humiliates Man United with 6-1 Premier League win

 Eric Bailly received the ball and passed sloppily to Nemanja Matic, whose failure to control was seized on by Kane.
 The striker intercepted the ball and played a one-two with Son before netting.

 United was torn apart down the right flank for Tottenham’s fourth.
-After being released by Moussa Sissoko, Aurier put the ball through the legs of Maguire, the center half who had drifted into a left back position, and Son flicked a shot through De Gea.
+After being released by Moussa Sissoko, Aurier put the ball through the legs of Maguire, the center half who had drifted into a left back position, and Son flicked a shot through De Gea in the 37th.

 United was in disarray and fortunate not to concede again until after the break.
 It was Pierre-Emile Højbjerg’s weighted pass that set up Aurier for the fifth.

-Pogba compounded a dismal display by fouling Ben Davies to concede the penalty that Kane converted.
+Pogba compounded a dismal display by fouling Ben Davies to concede the penalty that Kane converted in the 79th.

+“An amazing performance, an historical result and very important three points,” said Mourinho, who is trying to return Tottenham to the Champions League.

 The coronavirus pandemic kept fans out of the stadium — sparing Solskjær boos from his own supporters.